 Do you want to ace your GRE test?
-Are you wondering how to get the perfect score in GRE Math?
+Are you wondering how to get the perfect GRE Math score?

 Don’t worry, you have come to the right place!
 We’ve got the cheat sheet ready.
-You can easily crack GRE Math with these 7 secret tips and tricks that we are sharing:
+You can easily crack the GRE Math section with these 7 secret tips and tricks that we are sharing:

 No matter how scared you have been of Math in your previous academic years, practicing can help you succeed in the GRE exam.
 It is advised that you start practicing for the test at least six months prior to your actual test date.
 Even if that seems impractical to you, it is crucial that you start practicing as early as possible.

 Despite being tech-geeks many students are not comfortable using the GRE calculator.
 We understand that using the onscreen calculator may not be user-friendly but it certainly comes in handy during the test.
 Learn to use the calculator for complex calculations and this will help you keep up with the time crunch and maintain your pace.

-As there is no negative marking in GRE Math, the best strategy is to skip the difficult questions and come back to them later on (but before you complete the section).
+As there is no negative marking in GRE Math section, the best strategy is to skip the difficult questions and come back to them later on (but before you complete the section).
 You can comfortably answer all questions whether or not you know the answer since there is no negative marking in GRE.
 If you are unable to decide which question to skip, it is better to time yourself on each question.
 Do not spend over 1.5 minutes on any question unless you believe the solution is within your grasp.

 Often the most tricky questions in the GRE Maths section are the word problems.
 The key to solving these ‘complicated’ word problems is to read them thoroughly.
 Read and re-read until you are sure of what has been asked, what data is provided, etc. and only then start solving the question.